rlearsch/rlearsch.github.io/_portfolio/20220622_NBA_bio-modeling.md

 Actually, those guys are some of the higher paid players!

 #### Create Hand Area
 I think the surface area of the hand is more closely related to its impact on the game of basketball then either the width or length individually.
-I'm going to make that into a feature using: $$A = \pi * length * width$$
+I'm going to treat that as an elipse and create it as a feature using: $$A = \pi * length * width$$

 ```python